ttm/music/README.md

 Music is intended for artistic uses, but was also designed for uses in psychophysics experiments and data sonification.
 E.g. the [Versinus](https://github.com/ttm/versinus) animated visualization method for evolving networks uses Music (an older version of it, actually) to render the musical track that represents networks structures.

 ### deployment to pypi
-This package іs delivered by running:
+This package іs deployed as follows:
+  $ python3 -m pip install --upgrade build
-  $ python3 setup.py sdist
+  $ python3 -m build
-  $ twine upload dist/
+  $ twine upload dist/*

 Maybe use "python setup.py sdist upload -r pypi" ?